InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 community and to formulate them in a way that is understandable and actionable by their contributors.
 This includes written documentation, of course.
 But the most effective way for TCs to communicate this is to set an example for the expected quality standard themselves.

-I have personally always made it a point in my community that we should not only distinguish ourselves from non InnerSource SW in the way we organize development, but also the in quality of the SW itself.
-Attaining high quality standards became part of our Ethos.
-Not the least because we understood that high software quality is essential for building trust in InnerSource on part of our users and in management and that this trust can be shattered in an instant.
+We think it can be a worthwhile goal for an InnerSource community to try and distinguish itself from traditional software development projects not just in the way they organize development but also in the quality of the SW they produce, as well.
+A high software quality is essential for building trust in an InnerSource community on part of their users and their management and we all know how one bad release can shatter this trust in an instant.

 The TCs also make sure that the community has the infrastructure and the tools they need to produce quality software.
 The tool that TCs will use most frequently for ensuring quality is the peer review, usually performed as part of Pull Requests.
 While everybody can usually start and participate in Pull Requests by pointing out necessary improvements, it is usually only the TCs who can ultimately accept and merge or reject a contribution.
-That is what I meant when I said "TCs can push code closer to production" earlier.
+That is what we meant when we said "TCs can push code closer to production" earlier.
 TCs should also help contributors during a PR to get their contribution over the finish line.
 That said, it is ultimately the contributors job to make that happen.
 The job of a TC is not to accept all contributions by default, but to only accept those